hSaria/ChromaTerm/README.md

   regex: hello.+world
   color: f#ff0000

-- description: Background "there" and foreground "buddy" with different colors.
+- description: Color the foreground and background for "there" and make it bold.
+Paint "buddy" red.
   regex: Hey (there), (buddy)
   color:
-    1: b#ff0000
+    1: b#abcabc f#123123 bold
-    2: b#123123
+    2: b#ff0000
 ```

 ## Description